If you are thinking of going bankrupt, there will probably be a lot of things that you want to ask.

 The next bankruptcy information page The process of going bankrupt looks at the timing of going bankrupt, the fees and completing the online bankruptcy application.

-Then read through some of the Hard Choices pages which compare the pros and cons of different options: DMP vs insolvency, IVA vs bankruptcy and Selling the house.
+Read about the Hard Choices – on those pages I compare the pros and cons of different options: DMP vs insolvency, IVA vs bankruptcy and Selling the house.